Table of Contents Contents

 Federal Pricing

-How the federal pricing system works is that there are two parts to it.
-This is from the Greenhouse Gas Pollution Pricing Act that was adopted in June of 2018.
-The first part of the pricing is the fuel charge.
-The fuel charge is a regulatory charge on gas, natural gas and other fossil fuels.
-This is implemented in:
+How the federal pricing system worked is that there were two parts to it.
+This was from the Greenhouse Gas Pollution Pricing Act that was adopted in June of 2018.
+The first part of the pricing was the federal fuel charge.
+The fuel charge was a regulatory charge on gas, natural gas and other fossil fuels.
+This federal fule charge applied to these provinces and territories:

-The second part is a performance based system for industries, this is known as the Output-Based Pricing System.
-This part applies in:
+The second part was a performance-based system for industries; this is known as the Output-Based Pricing System.
+This part applied to:

-All of the other Canadian provinces and territories have their own provincial government programs. .
+All of the other Canadian provinces and territories had their own provincial government programs.

 Cost of Carbon Taxes per Province

-Because provinces can choose whether they create their own pollution charges or go with the federal plan, the amount varies per province.
-Because of this, the carbon tax credits they qualify for also vary per province.
+Because provinces could choose whether they created their own pollution charges or went with the federal plan known as the Canada Carbon Rebate, the amount varied per province.
+Because of this, the carbon tax credits they qualified for also vary per province based on the minimum price.

-The provinces that receive the Climate Action Incentive refundable tax credit will also get a 10% rural supplement (also a tax free amount) if they qualify for it.
-This is available to certain small and rural communities in the provinces that qualify.
+The provinces that received the Climate Action Incentive refundable tax credit also got a 10% rural supplement (also a tax free amount) if they qualified for it and didn’t live in a census metropolitan area.
+This was available to certain small and rural communities in the provinces that qualified.

 British Columbia

-In British Columbia, the federal system isn’t used.
-In fact, the provincial government’s system has been in effect since 2008, before the federal levy was instituted.
-The charge in BC is $50 per ton on fossil fuels.
-This includes what you purchase at the pump and translates to somewhere around 11 cents per litre, which isn’t too much different from the federal levy.
+In British Columbia, the federal system wasn’t used.
+In fact, the provincial government’s system had been in effect since 2008, before the federal levy was instituted.
+The charge in BC was $80 per ton on fossil fuels.
+This includes what you purchased at the pump and translates to somewhere around 11 cents per litre, which wasn’t too much different from the federal levy.

-Unlike the federal system, the BCCATC (BC Climate Action Tax Credit) is based on income.
-Whether or not you are approved for this credit is based on your yearly income after you file your income tax return.
-If you qualify, then the most you can get for the tax-free benefit will be $447 for yourself, $223.50 for a spouse or common-law partner (includes single parents with one child), and $111.50 for each child (excludes the first child in a single parent family.
+Unlike the federal system, the BCCATC (BC Climate Action Tax Credit) was based on income.
+Whether or not you were approved for this credit was based on your yearly income after you filed your income tax return.
+If you qualified, then the most you could get for the tax-free benefit would be $504 for yourself, $252 for a spouse or common-law partner (includes single parents with one child), and $126 for each child (excludes the first child in a single parent family).

 Alberta

 Alberta, although they tried to fight it, was added to the program under the Federal System in 2020.
-They even went all the way to the supreme court to avoid the tax, but they ultimately lost.
-That means what Alberta charges is $50 per tonne.
+They even went all the way to the Supreme Court to avoid the tax, but they ultimately lost.
+That means Alberta charged $80 per tonne.

-Because Alberta is under the Federal System, the tax credit is not based on your net income when you file your taxes.
-You have to file your taxes to receive it though.
-This is known as the Climate Action Incentive and is distributed 4 times per year through direct deposit, or however you receive your tax refund.
-The amounts are $772 for an individual, $386 for a spouse or common law partner, $193 per child and $386 for the first child in a single parent household.
+Because Alberta was under the Federal System, the tax credit is not based on your net income when you file your taxes.
+You had to file your taxes to receive it, though.
+This was known as the Climate Action Incentive and was distributed 4 times per year through direct deposit or however, you received your tax refund.
+The amounts were $900 for an individual, $450 for a spouse or common-law partner, $225 per child and $450 for the first child in a single-parent household.

 Saskatchewan